 WAC 480-123-130 Reporting requirements.
 (1) Wireline communications provider reports.
 A wireline communications provider that receives program support must submit the following information and reports to the commission on or before July 1st of the year following each calendar year in which the provider receives that support unless a different date is specified below:

-(a) The number of residential and business access lines and broadband customers served within the state of Washington for which the provider used program support in the provision of basic telecommunications service (broken down to reflect beginning and end of year quantities);
+(a) The number of residential and business access lines and broadband connections served within the state of Washington for which the provider used program support during the preceding calendar year in the provision of basic telecommunications and/or broadband service (broken down to reflect beginning and end of year quantities);

 (b) Detailed information on how the provider used program support that the provider received during the preceding year;

-(c) Detailed information on how the provider used support to meet the petitioner’s broadband buildout requirement.
-Information must include: a location’s latitude and longitude or a different georeferenced point, along with technology type and the download and upload speed available to a location.
+(c) Detailed information on how the provider used program support during the preceding year to meet the petitioner’s broadband buildout requirement.
+Information must include:location information as filed with the Federal Communications Commission or United States Administrative Company, along with technology type and the download and upload speed available to that location.

 (dc) A list with detailed information of all consumer requests for new basic telecommunications service in the area for which the provider received program support during the preceding year that the provider denied or did not fulfill for any reason;

-(ed) A statement under penalty of perjury from a company officer of the provider with personal knowledge and responsibility certifying that, during the preceding year, the provider materially complied with all commission rules in chapter 480-120 WAC that are applicable to the provider and its provision of service within the area for which the provider received program support;
+(ed) A sworn statement from a company officer of the provider with personal knowledge and responsibility certifying that, during the preceding year, the provider materially complied with all commission rules in chapter 480-120 WAC that are applicable to the provider and its provision of service within the area for which the provider received program support;

 (f) A sworn statement by a company officer certifying that during the preceding year, the provider met the requirements of WAC 480-123-120(5);